venkatesh87/asianfusion.online/README-draft.md

 This repository contains
 * bash scripts to automate AWS deployment and management
-* WordPress base installation and plugin files
+* WordPress base installation and plugins

 This repository has 3 branches:
 * dev - used for development